deutsche-nationalbibliothek/ebm4subjects/README.md

 # Embedding Based Matching for Automated Subject Indexing

 This repository implements a prototype of a simple algorithm for matching subjects with sentence transformer embeddings.
-The idea is quite simple: Your target vocabulary is vectorized with a sentence transformer model, the embeddings are stored in a vector storage, enabling fast search across these embeddings with the Hierarchical Navigable Small World Algorithm.
+The idea is an inverted retrieval logic:
+Your target vocabulary is vectorized with a sentence transformer model, the embeddings are stored in a vector storage, enabling fast search across these embeddings with the Hierarchical Navigable Small World Algorithm.
 This enables fast semantic (embedding based) search across the vocaublary, even for extrem large vocabularies with many synonyms.

 An input text to be indexed with terms from this vocabulary is embedded with the same